GenesisFR/HowToBecomeGoodAtShooters/README.md

 - has the lowest amount of HP of all archetypes

 #### Sniper
-- has a circular riot shield that she crouches behind while shooting at long-range (TODO: verify if that's a she)
+- has a circular riot shield that he crouches behind while shooting at long-range
 - has a taser gun at close range that shocks the target, used if the player gets too close
 - usually crouches, but the shield can be destroyed with enough concentrated fire
-- if her shield is destroyed, she will seek cover and fire from that position
+- if his shield is destroyed, he will seek cover and fire from that position
 - doesn't have as much HP as the other archetypes

 #### Tank